jitpack/jitpack.io/PRIVATE.md

 ### Maven setup

+JitPack provides a private Maven repository that you can access with an authentication token.

-For Maven add the token to $HOME/.m2/settings.xml :
+Add the token to $HOME/.m2/settings.xml file:

 ```xml
 <settings>